Here is the definition: an agreement between two B2B companies, where a supplier of goods or services accepts a deferred payment from its client.

 Example.
 A client is granted a trade credit with terms of “5/10 net 30”: if payment is made within 10 days, the client is offered a 5% discount.
 If not, the full amount is due within 30 days.

 Conversely, penalties for failure to meet payment deadlines can be set against a bad payer, usually through interests (around 8-10%) on the outstanding debt owed from the day after the due date of your contract.
-In certain cases, you can also ask to get compensation for debt collection costs.
+In certain cases, you can also ask to get compensation for costs.

 In many countries like in the European Union, such penalties are statutory and benefit from a regulatory framework.
 You should check the laws that apply to your contract before setting your payment terms.